 This unit is all about the basics of the internet and its related terminology.
 In the modern era of computers and mobiles everywhere, this section won’t pose that much trouble for you.
 Have a look at the latest terminologies related to the computer and its peripherals and you will be all set to take on this section.
 A few important topics are:

 - General abbreviations.

 - Basics of the Internet, Intranet, E-mail, and Conferencing.

 - ICT and Governance.

 This unit covers a whole lot of topics be it Environmental, Cultural, Regional, National, or Global.
 However, Climate change, Environment, and Sustainable development are the key topics of this unit.
-If you go through a few of the previous year’s papers for UGC NET Preparation, it will be enough to take this unit on.
-Also, current summits related to environments are a must-visit topic of this section.
+If you go through a few of the UGC NET previous year question papers for UGC NET Preparation, it will be enough to take this unit on.
+Also, current summits related to environments are a must-visit topic in this section.